How do I become a Lived Experience Advocate?

 What information will be collected?

 We may collect and hold personal information about you in the course of providing you, or someone else you know, with services.
 This includes information that can identify you, such as your name, address, other contact details and other information related to our services.
-For the Lived Experience Advocate role, we will also collect the details that you share with us about your lived experience, in order to build an accurate profile and keep professional records.
+For the LEA role, we will also collect the details that you share with us about your lived experience, in order to build an accurate profile and keep professional records.
 If at any time you tell us something that you don’t want recorded, let us know and we will not keep a record of that information.
-Any information that is recorded will only be accessible to the Lived Experience Advocate Service Coordinator and their supervisor.
+Any information that is recorded will only be accessible to the LEAS Coordinator (LEASC),their supervisor, and the ATDC CEO.